How Your Nervous System Handles Stress

 The Spine’s Role in the Nervous System's Stress Response

 The spinal cord runs through the spine and plays a major role in how stress signals are processed.
-If spinal joints aren’t moving properly, it may affect how efficiently the nervous system communicates.
+If spinal joints are not moving well, it may affect how efficiently the nervous system communicates.

 Over time, this can influence: